Transportation in Atlanta: History

 Meanwhile, national trends towards freeway expansion were taking hold in Atlanta.
-In the 1950s and 1960s, several new freeways, including I-20 and the downtown connector, were introduced.
+In the 1950s and 1960s, several new freeways, including I-20 and the Downtown Connector, were introduced.
 These freeways cut directly through many established communities, often intentionally targeting black neighborhoods like Sweet Auburn.
 Like other urban renewal projects, these decisions reinforced a pattern of displacement and disinvestment in minority communities, and further entrenched de facto segregation in Atlanta that can still be seen today.

 State transportation planners continued to undertake frequent freeway expansion projects in the following decades.
 These included the completion of new interstates like the I-285 loop in 1969, I-575 in 1985, I-675 in 1987; the Freeing the Freeways interstate widening program, which doubled Atlanta's freeway lane miles between 1976 and 1988; and the introduction of HOV lanes in 1997.
 Additional in-town freeway routes were proposed in the early 1960s but cancelled after significant public backlash lasting over 30 years.
 While these projects were widely viewed at the time as necessary and impressive feats of engineering, modern transportation advocates feel that this overemphasis on car infrastructure has contributed to air and noise pollution, urban sprawl, and congestion.

+In 2015, MARTA proposed extending the Red Line from its terminus at North Springs station five stops north towards Alpharetta.
+The project would have cost $8 billion.
+That year, MARTA also started studying creating a commuter rail line extending from East Point station to Clayton County.
+The line was in the works since the 1990s, but was delayed due to funding issues and negotiations with Norfolk Southern.
+However, the preferred alternative from the project was later changed to bus rapid transit in 2022.